ARMmbed/mbed-os-5-docs/docs/api/storage/BlockDevice.md

 The BlockDevice API provides an interface for access to block-based storage.
 You can use a block device to back a full [file system](../porting/porting-storage.html#contributing-filesystem) or write to it directly.

-The most common types of block-based storage are different forms of flash, but the BlockDevice API can support many different forms of storage, such as SD cards, spinning disks, heap backed storage and so on.
+The most common types of block-based storage are different forms of flash, but the BlockDevice API can support many different forms of storage, such as SD cards, spinning disks and heap backed storage.

 ## Block device operations